Testing Local Lorentz Invariance with Laser Tracking of the LAGEOS and LAGEOS II Satellites

-Eq. (\ref{eq:Lag2}) provides the explicit expression for a term \(\mathcal{L}_{\alpha_1}\) depending on the \(\alpha_1\) parameter in the Lagrangian when the two interacting masses are the Earth and the satellite \cite{1994PhRvD..49.1693D}:

-where \(m_{\oplus}\) and \(m_s\) are the mass of the Earth and the mass of the satellite, while \(G_N\), \(c\) and \(r_{\oplus s}\) are, respectively, the Newtonian Gravitational constant, the speed of light and the distances between the two masses.
+where \(m_{\oplus}\) and \(m_S\) are the mass of the Earth and of the satellite, while \(G_N\), \(c\) and \(r_{\oplus S}\) are, respectively, the Newtonian Gravitational constant, the speed of light and the distances between the two masses.
 In Eq. (\ref{eq:Lag2}) \(\mathbf{v}_{\oplus}\) is the velocity of the Earth with respect to the Sun, \(\mathbf{w}\) is the ``absolute" (i.e. with respect to the preferred frame) velocity of the Sun, and \(\mathbf{v}_S\) is the orbital velocity of the satellite around the Earth.
 So, \(\mathbf{v}_{\oplus}+\mathbf{w}\) represents the ``absolute" velocity of the Earth while \(\mathbf{v}_S+\mathbf{v}_{\oplus}+\mathbf{w}\) represents the ``absolute" velocity of the satellite.
 The following two equations are the Lagrange's perturbation equations in the argument of pericenter and in the mean anomaly:

 where \(\mathcal{R}\) is the disturbing function, which is obtained from the perturbing potential of the Lagrangian \footnote{To compute the variation of the orbital elements, a linear perturbation approach is sufficient in which the right-hand side of the above perturbing equations are evaluated by keeping constant, to their (mean) nominal values, the semi-major axis \(a\), the eccentricity \(e\), the inclination \(i\) and the mean motion \(n=\sqrt{G_Nm_{\oplus}/a^3}\).}.
 If we now add up the two rates to construct the observable \(\dot{\ell}_0=\dot{\omega}+\dot{M}\), the terms linked to \(\partial\mathcal{R}/\partial e\) tend to cancel out, and this is truer the smaller the eccentricity of the orbit.
-The advantage of considering the sum of the two observables of Eqs. (\ref{eq:L_peri}) and (\ref{eq:L_mean}), is that most of the perturbative effects of the main gravitational and non-gravitational perturbations tend to be reduced on the final observable \(\dot{\ell}_0\) \footnote{This is also true in the case of some relativistic effects, such as Schwarzschild precession \cite{2019agr..book.....S}.} By working out the dot product of Eq. (\ref{eq:Lag2}), the disturbing function reduces to:
+The advantage of considering the sum of the two observables of Eqs. (\ref{eq:L_peri}) and (\ref{eq:L_mean}), is that most of the perturbative effects of the main gravitational and non-gravitational perturbations tend to be reduced on the final observable \(\dot{\ell}_0\) \footnote{This is also true in the case of some relativistic effects, such as Schwarzschild precession \cite{2019agr..book.....S}.}.
+By working out the dot product of Eq. (\ref{eq:Lag2}), the disturbing function reduces to:

 where the notation \(<\mathcal{R}>_{2\pi}\) implies that we take the average over the unperturbed 2-body Keplerian orbit of the satellite around the Earth.
 We now insert this last expression into Eqs. (\ref{eq:L_peri}) and (\ref{eq:L_mean}), and only retain terms that contain \(\frac{\partial\mathcal{R}}{\partial a}\) that are relevant for the effect we seek.
 Using Kepler third law we finally obtain: